Holocaust survivor Eva Kor dies, aged 85 | DW | 05.07.2019

 Born in Romania in 1934, Kor was five when her family was ordered out of their village and transferred to the Cehei Jewish ghetto.
 A few years later, they were deported to Auschwitz, where most of her relatives were killed.

-Kor and her twin sister, Miriam, survived but were subjected to inhumane medical experiments under the orders of Dr. Josef Mengele, the Angel of Death.
+Kor and her twin sister, Miriam, survived, but were subjected to inhumane medical experiments at the orders of Dr. Josef Mengele, known as the Angel of Death.

 Miriam later died from cancer, most likely as a result of those experiments.